 5) Sales Engineers Can Present and Demo Succinctly and Effectively

 Sales Engineers are called upon to perform technical demonstrations and presentations.
 One harmful side-effect of knowing your product well is that you may find it difficult to relate it to prospects with little or no experience with your type of product.
 This may cause you to lose your prospect in a sea of detail.
-Many Sales Engineers treat a Demo or Presentation like a training session, which can make your product seam more complex than it should be.
+Many Sales Engineers treat a Demo or Presentation like a training session, which can make your product appear to be complex than it should be.
 The right balance of detail is key to a successful demo or presentation.

 6) Sales Engineers Can Communicate on a Technical and Personal Plane